Pharald/LPVTools/README.md

 The toolbox has been originally developed by G. Balas, A. Hjartarson, A. Packard, and P. Seiler.
 We are grateful for them to allow us taking over working on these tools.

+## Donation
+Gary Balas passed away on November 12, 2014.
+If you like the toolbox then please consider donating to the [Gary Balas Memorial Fund](https://makingagift.umn.edu/give/fund.html?fundCode=20671&desc_source=UWXXCSEBALAS).

 ## License
 GNU Affero General Public License v3.0